pypa/hatch/docs/how-to/publish/auth.md

 ----

-To publish to an index such as PyPI or TestPyPI you need two things:
+To publish to a package index such as PyPI or TestPyPI you need two things:

 1. a username (e.g. `__token__` for PyPI)
 2. a token value or other form of trusted authentication from the index (PyPI)